What is a Conservation Area?

 Conservation Areas In Newcastle

-To date there are 12 conservation areas in the city, the boundaries of which can be accessed in the documents on this page or through the People and Place layers of an online map.
+To date there are 12 conservation areas in the city, the boundaries of which can be accessed in the documents on this page or through our interactive online map.

 The conservation areas are listed below in order of designation.